crschmidt/cpp.ebikelibrary.org/content/buy-yours/abound/index.md

 purchased, E-Bikes of New England will donate $50 to the Camberville E-Bike Lending Library.**

-Currently, some accessories are sold out from Aventon, so this deal may not be available.
+Currently, some accessories are sold out from Aventon, so some parts of this deal may be delayed.

 | Package | Current Sale Price | E-Bikes of New England Price |
 | ------- | ------------------ | ---------------------------- |